gratie-infrastructure/gratie-contracts/Documentation.md

    // payment can be of two types, ether or an erc20 token. const _payment = {
        method: ethers.constants.AddressZero, // when the business wishes to pay in ethers
-       method: erc20_contract_address // when the user wishes to pay in erc20 tokens (NOTE: any token can be used)
+       method: erc20_contract_address // when the user wishes to pay in erc20 tokens
        amount: 1 // amount to pay in ether or ERC20 token }